8 Foot Sativa: 2010

 In January 2010, 8 Foot Sativa went into hiatus due to the continued effects of Smith's injury.
-The remaining members formed a new band project, The Mark of Man, while Smith continued his recovery.
+The remaining members formed a new band, The Mark of Man, while Smith continued his recovery.

 2011

-After a couple of years on hiatus, the social media connected fan base started talking and rumours began when the band's Facebook page was completely stripped back and saturated by their original theme and imagery including the one and only "dopeman" the band's featured character and mascot which became the band's non-forgettable logo and animated menace seen in their early music videos, a tall and cheeky Sativa plant usually pulling himself in and around war zones and heated political situations with his large leafy arms.
+After a couple of years on hiatus, the social media connected fan base started talking and rumours began when the band's Facebook page was stripped back and saturated by their original theme and imagery, including "Dopeman," the band's mascot and logo seen in their early music videos, a Sativa plant pulling himself in and around war zones and heated political situations with his large leafy arms.